freeJing/gitskills/README.md

 # gitskills
-Creating a new branch is quick.
+Creating a new branch is quick AND simple.
-This is in dev branch,insert.
-1111111